hanami/validations/README.md

 #### Overriding default validations messages

-To override a validation message for a validation type or a particular attribute validation, define in your presentation class
+To override a validation message for a validation type or a particular attribute validation, or to configure how to display an attribute name define in your presentation class

 ```ruby
 require 'hanami/validations'